 About

 Julian Centofante is a painter based in Los Angeles whose work centers on Native American and Western themes.
-He studied Two-Dimensional Studies at the University of Southern California’s Roski School of Art and Design, though his artistic development has primarily been self-taught.
+His artistic development has been primarily self-taught, informed by rigorous study of the Old Masters.

-Julian’s interest in the American West and Native American art emerged early and became a central focus of his work.
-This passion is rooted in his family heritage.
-His grandfather was from the White Earth Chippewa Reservation in Minnesota and carried a strong sense of pride in his Chippewa lineage.
-That pride was passed down and became a powerful influence in Julian’s life and artistic voice.
-It fostered a connection to Native American history that now drives his expression of symbolic and cultural iconography in his work.
-On his grandmother’s side, Julian also traces lineage back to 1800s Santa Fe, New Mexico, where his ancestors were prominent figures in the local community.
-This rich familial history has further shaped his appreciation for the culture of the American West and continues to inspire his engagement with Western art traditions.
+Julian’s interest in the American West and Native American art is rooted in his family heritage.
+His grandfather was from the White Earth Chippewa Reservation in Minnesota and carried a strong sense of pride in his Chippewa lineage — a pride that was passed down and became a powerful influence in Julian’s artistic voice.
+It fostered a connection to Native American history that now drives his expression of symbolic and cultural iconography.
+On his grandmother’s side, Julian traces lineage back to 1800s Santa Fe, New Mexico, where his ancestors were prominent figures in the local community.
+His Italian heritage also plays a role — not in subject matter, but in technique — as he draws from Baroque traditions such as tenebrism and chiaroscuro to shape light, depth, and emotional intensity within his paintings.